Skip to main content

 Commercial rubs from Killer Hogs, Meat Church, and Plowboys are formulated with precise measurements and consistent ingredient sourcing.
 The rub you buy today tastes the same as the one you buy six months from now.
 That consistency matters when you are trying to replicate a cook that worked well.

-I keep homemade rubs for experimentation and commercial rubs for reliability.
+We keep homemade rubs for experimentation and commercial rubs for reliability.
 When I want to try something new, I mix my own.
 When I want the cook to be good without thinking about it, I reach for a bottle that I know works.

 Storage and Shelf Life